Skip to content

 At Heritage Middle School, a student-led initiative to eliminate plastic waste from the breakfast program became a schoolwide project that impacted cafeteria policy and reduced plastic use by hundreds of single-use bags per day.

-2. Shared Leadership
+2. Shared leadership

 Students, teachers, and staff all contribute to a school’s direction and culture.
 At Jackson Park Elementary, leadership is distributed through structured teams that empower everyone to contribute to schoolwide initiatives.